0aveRyan/learn-wp-cli/0-intro-to-wp-cli.md

 In this example, we're looping over all sites in a multisite, and setting user "1" as an editor, with a custom capability called `custom_homepage_builder`.

 ##### Using For Loop
-_(Here we use a for loop instad of simply stuffing a variable so we can echo-out the name of the site before setting user privleges, so the output can be copied and saved for reference.)_
+_(Here we use a for loop instad of using a subshell so we can echo-out the name of the site before setting user privleges, so the output can be copied and saved for reference.)_
 ```bash
 for url in $(wp site list --format=csv --fields=url | tail -n +2); do echo "$url: "; wp user set-role 1 editor --url=$url; wp user add-cap 1 custom_homepage_builder --url=$url; done
 ```